VeryBaguette/Greenfield-CLI/README.md

 ## File Interaction

 This CLI application interacts with a balances.json file to store and update account balances.
-Make sure to have this file in your project root directory with a structure like this:
+This file has to be in project root directory with a structure like this:

 ```bash
 {